14th Street Line (Washington, D.C.): Better Bus Redesign

-In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.
+In 2022, WMATA launched its Better Bus Redesign project, its first-ever redesign of the entire Metrobus route system.

-In April 2023, WMATA launched its Draft Visionary Network.
-As part of the drafts, WMATA proposed to combine the 52, 54, and 59 into one route, operating between Takoma station and L'Enfant Plaza station, named Route DC106 in the drafts.
+In April 2023, WMATA released a first draft of the new route plan, dubbed Draft Visionary Network.
+It proposed to combine the 52, 54, and 59 into a single Route DC106 operating between Takoma station and L'Enfant Plaza station.

-During WMATA's Revised Draft Visionary Network, WMATA renamed the DC106 into two different routes.
-The first route was named Route D52, and was proposed to operate between 14th Street & Colorado Avenue NW and Waterfront station via 14th Street NW, Maine Street SW, and M Street SW.
-The second route was named Route D54 and was proposed to operate between Takoma station and Metro Center station via Carroll Street NE, Butternut Street NE, Aspen Street NE, 14th Street NW, F Street NW, 12th Street NW, G Street NW, and 11th Street NW.
-Late night service would be extended to L'Enfant Plaza station All changes were then proposed during WMATA's 2025 Proposed Network.
+A second draft, called Revised Draft Visionary Network, split the DC106 into two routes: Route D52, to run between 14th Street & Colorado Avenue NW and Waterfront station via 14th Street NW, Maine Street SW, and M Street SW; and Route D54, to run between Takoma station and Metro Center station via Carroll Street NW, Butternut Street NW, Aspen Street NW, 14th Street NW, F Street NW, 12th Street NW, G Street NW, and 11th Street NW.
+Late-night service would be extended to L'Enfant Plaza station.

-During the proposals, WMATA made further changes to the proposed 14th Street Line.
+A third draft, called 2025 Proposed Network, proposed further changes to the 14th Street Line.
 The D52 was changed to Route D5X, which would operate the former D54 proposed routing between Takoma station and Metro Center station.
 The D54 was also changed to Route D50, and was modified to operate the former proposed D52 routing between 14th Street & Colorado Avenue NW and Waterfront station.
 Late-night service would operate between Takoma station and L'Enfant Plaza station, combining the D50 and D5X services into one.
 Initial plans were for the D52 to be cut and replaced by the D5X, the D5X operating between Takoma station and Waterfront station, and the D54 operarting between Takoma station and Metro Center station.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

-Beginning on June 29, 2025, Routes 52 and 54 were renamed as the D50 and operated between 14th Street & Colorado Avenue NW and Waterfront station, with late-night service operating between L'Enfant Plaza station and Takoma station.
+Beginning on June 29, 2025, Routes 52 and 54 were renamed D50 and operates between 14th Street & Colorado Avenue NW and Waterfront station, with late-night service operating between L'Enfant Plaza station and Takoma station.
 Daytime service to Takoma was replaced by the D5X, essentially approving the 2019 proposals.